jla-gardner/load-atoms/docs/source/index.rst

    Downloading QM7.extxyz | ███████████████████████ | 100.0%
    Please cite the QM7 dataset if you use it in your work.

 The resulting :class:`AtomsDataset <load_atoms.dataset.AtomsDataset>` wraps
-a list of :class:`ase.Atoms <ase.atoms.Atoms>`, and provides useful methods to access these:
+a list of :class:`ase.Atoms <ase.atoms.Atoms>`:

 .. code-block:: pycon

    >>> structures[0] # treat the dataset like a list of ase.Atoms
    Atoms(symbols='CH4', pbc=False)

+... and provides useful dataset-level methods and properties:

+.. code-block:: pycon

-   >>> structures.info["energy"]  # access per-structure properties
+   >>> structures.info["energy"]  # access per-structure properties via .info
    array([-18.1366, -30.9142, -24.4829, ..., -72.1238, -77.327 , -83.2715])
-   >>> print(structures) # print a summary of the dataset
-   QM7:
-    structures: 7,165
-    atoms: 110,650
-    species:
-        H: 56.00%
-        C: 32.32%
-        N: 6.01%
-        O: 5.40%
-        S: 0.27%
-    properties:
-        per atom: ()
-        per structure: (energy)
+   >>> structures.structure_sizes  # get the number of atoms in each structure array([ 5,  8,  6, ..., 16, 17, 19])

-For a full list of available methods, see the :class:`AtomsDataset <load_atoms.dataset.AtomsDataset>` documentation.
+For a full list of such methods, see the :class:`AtomsDataset <load_atoms.dataset.AtomsDataset>` documentation.
-For a full list of datasets that can be downloaded, see the :ref:`datasets` section.
-Have you own, locally stored dataset?
-You can make full use of the :class:`AtomsDataset <load_atoms.dataset.AtomsDataset>` class by simply passing the path to your dataset to :func:`load_atoms.dataset`:

-.. code-block:: pycon

-   >>> structures = dataset("path/to/structures.xyz")

 Installation